-We offer both an undergraduate Bachelor of Science in Public Health (BSPH) as well as a Council on Education for Public Health (CEPH) accredited Master of Public Health (MPH) degrees.
-Our programs are aimed at introducing students to the history and core concepts of public health and bridging public health and health care delivery systems to build integrated, high functioning health and public health systems, engaging individuals, communities, and providers in the development and management of a more effective and sustainable health infrastructure.
+We offer Council on Education for Public Health (CEPH) accredited undergraduate Bachelor of Science in Public Health (BSPH) as well as Master of Public Health (MPH) degrees.
+Our programs are aimed at introducing students to the history and core concepts of public health.
+We aim to bridge public health and health care delivery systems in order to build integrated, high functioning health and public health systems by engaging individuals, communities, and providers in the development and management of a more effective and sustainable health infrastructure.

 The Bachelor and Master’s programs prepare students with the knowledge and skills to improve population health.
 We deliver a competency-based education that engages faculty and students with external partners.
 Both our Bachelor and Master’s programs foster experiential learning that conducts and translates research, and contributes to public service.